0o-de-lally/0L-operator-notes/README.md

 The main config files are:
 - `0L.toml` which has default settings for all the 0L tools (tower, transaction sending).

+Recreate this file with: `ol init --app`

 - `key_store.json` contains the private keys for operating then node (note that the "owner" key is not contained there, this is the key that can move GAS coins).

+Recreate this file with: `ol init --key-store`

 - `validator.node.yaml`: has all the settings for `diem-node` to start as a validator node.

+Recreate this file with: `ol init --val

+- `vfn.node.yaml`: has all the settings for `diem-node` to start as a validator-fullnode (VFN) node.
+Once created on a validator ndoe this is transferred to a different host.

+Recreate this file with: `ol init --vfn

 - `fullnode.node.yaml`: has all the settings for `diem-node` to start as a FULLNODE node, which you may have to use when your validator falls out of the validator set.

+Recreate this file with: `ol init --fullnode

 ## Nuclear option: overwrite all files:
 Do what would be done at onboarding of the validator, but skip the mining.